mabdelgowa/complete-project/README.md

   * Note: the volume of MySQL was mounted under /var/lib/mysql/data for persistent data in the database.

   ## 2- Jenkins
   * Pipeline job (jenkinsfile) to build the app using dockerfile and reports if any errors happened in the build.
-The output of the build step is a docker     image pushed to the docker hub or any docker repo you want.
+The output of the build step is a docker     image pushed to the docker hub or any docker repo.
   * there were many issues with Jenkins
      * 1- Connecting Jenkins to Github
-     * Solution: I couldn't connect to GitHub using an ordinary password but we should g ener ate token from the developer tools to enable Jenkins to access GitHub.
+     * Solution: I couldn't connect to GitHub using an ordinary password but we should generate a token from the developer tools to enable Jenkins to access GitHub.
      * 2- Jenkins couldn't run commands which we pass in the Jenkinsfile
      * Solution: add Jenkins in /etc/subuid
-     * 3- I also couldn't send e-mails or access the Gmail account with ordinary password
+     * 3- I also couldn't send e-mails or access the Gmail account with an ordinary password
      * Solution: generating token from Gmail (app password option)
      * 4- Jenkins couldn't pass the first line in the dockerfile which was FROM golang:alpine:3.18 and the reason was that we had three main default docker repositories to pull from, and Jenkins couldn't take the decision in this case
      * Solution: modifying the line to be FROM docker.io/golang:alpi ne:3.18